lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

 Verify that the API can handle multiple concurrent requests.
+If a field is unique, verify that the API does not create duplicate records.

 **Steps:**

-TBD
+1. Use `run collection` and run the the `7.
+Create test category` request with 2 iterations.
+2. Use `7.
+Get test categories` and verify that the API returns 1 category.
+3. Delete the category that was created.

 **Expected Result:**

-TBD
+Only 1 category is created since the name of the category is unique.

 **Actual Result:**

-TBD
+Only 1 category is created since the name of the category is unique.

 **Pass/Fail:**

-TBD
+Pass

 ### 8. Test if the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method.